sincryptshark/x-plo/README.md

-# x-plo
+# X-PLO
-This tool is small demonstration of how a r@nsomware works
+This tool is small demonstration of how a ransomware works